Loading...

 template<typename StateEnum>

-Registers onStateEnter and onStateExit callbacks on app so that every future setState() call automatically triggers a scene swap.
-Also stores a reference to setState() so that back() can navigate without the caller holding an app reference.
+Registers onStateEnter and onStateExit callbacks on owner so that every future setState() call automatically triggers a scene swap.
+Also stores a reference to setState() so that back() can navigate without the caller holding an owner reference.

 Template Parameters